Now accepting member applications. Minnesota GreenCorps is now accepting applications for 48 full-time AmeriCorps members.

 Learn more on the MN GreenCorps member page and apply by June 16!

-The Minnesota GreenCorps program is a statewide initiative, coordinated by the Minnesota Pollution Control Agency, to preserve and protect Minnesota’s environment while training a new generation of environmental professionals.
+The Minnesota GreenCorps program, coordinated by the Minnesota Pollution Control Agency, aims to preserve and protect Minnesota’s environment while training a new generation of environmental professionals.

-- Reduce greenhouse gases (GHG) and other air pollutants.
+- Reducing greenhouse gases and other air pollutants

-- Reduce water runoff and improve water quality.
+- Reducing water runoff and improving water quality

 Members serve at their host sites for 11 months, from mid-September through mid-August.
-More than 240 GreenCorps members have served at over 130 organizations across Minnesota.
-Former and current host site organizations include cities, counties, public schools, universities, watershed districts, and non-profit organizations.
+Host sites include cities, counties, tribal nations, public schools, universities, watershed districts, and nonprofit organizations.

 Since the program launched in 2009, Minnesota GreenCorps members have educated youth through environmental service projects; coordinated multi-modal transportation events; conducted energy benchmarking, waste sorts, and tree inventories; removed invasive species; planted trees; built rain gardens; and more.
 These projects increase the resilience of Minnesota communities from the impacts of climate change.